 - Will significant additional library/learning resources be needed?

 If you believe you have a change that may require substantive change reporting, complete the Substantive Change Intake Form and submit it to the UNT Office of University Accreditation.
 We will review your information and contact you with additional information.

 Initial Provost Authority

 Many changes require Initial Provost Authority before implementation.
 Initial authority is obtained using the VPAA form for new programs or changes to existing programs.
-Signed forms should be forwarded to Dr. Terri Day, Vice Provost for Academic Administration.
+Signed forms should be forwarded to Elizabeth Vogt in the Office of University Accreditation.
 Refer to the flowchart of the degree program inventory change process and its relationship to Curriculog changes.